SilasHenderson/WebGL/README.md

 * `min_read_fb.html`: Read pixel from frame buffer
 * `tex_mat.html`: Display uv coords for texture
 * `webgl2tex.html`: Texture with webgl **2**
+* `tex_read_write_0.html`: Read / Write to textures

+*to do:*

+* Write a shader to clear under a pivot
+* Write get/set functions in the fragment shader
+* Write a 1-channel matrix-texture interface

+*about:*

+The goal of this project is to learn about GPGPU with WebGL.
+Ideally, this project would culminate in writing a WebGL-Accelerated ping-pong solver for large linear systems.
+This would be really useful for engineering stuff.

+However, it appears to be a long road from making triangles to doing efficient GPU computation.
+The current mini-goal is to just put in hours doing stuff with WebGL.
+Writing short scripts is a way to maintain interest in the subject.

+Two resources that have been really helpful are the `turbo.js` source code and notes from:  http://www.vizitsolutions.com/portfolio/webgl/gpgpu/.